3 Days in Picton New Zealand

 Queen Charlotte Lookout Hike

-Before our hike, we drove out to Waikawa Bay and had a quick look around.
+Before our hike, we drove to Waikawa Bay and quickly looked around.
 We decided a hike to the Queen Charlotte Lookout was the perfect fit for us.

-From a distance, the bays look similar to parts of British Columbia but we were surprised by how lush the trees were along the trails.
-We walk through tunnels of trees and the cicadas were almost deafening.
+From a distance, the bays look similar to parts of British Columbia, but we were surprised by how lush the trees were along the trails.
+We walked through tunnels of trees, and the cicadas were almost deafening.

 The Queen Charlotte View lookout near Picton, New Zealand